South East - Maintenance schemes

 • There's a 3-way temporary traffic light underneath the viaduct on Rood Hill, which needs to remain in place for the duration of our work.

-• From Tuesday 16 January till April 2024, there'll be a 24/7 contraflow arrangement with the westbound carriageway closed between junction 13 and 14.
+• From Tuesday 16 January until April 2024, there'll be a 24/7 contraflow arrangement in place with the westbound carriageway closed between junction 13 and 14.
 Traffic will run on two lanes in each direction on the eastbound carriageway, with a 40mph speed limit in place.
 Access for the emergency services will be retained on the westbound carriageway.

 Diversion information